hankaEsha/kavarna-ghc/README.md

 `index.css` is compiled from `src/scss/index.scss` by [Sass](http://sass-lang.com/).

-You don't know _Scss_ syntax or don't want to use it?
-Just use plain CSS in `src/scss/_custom-css.scss`.

 ## HTML (Nunjucks templates)

 HTML is generated from [Nunjucks](https://mozilla.github.io/nunjucks/) templates in `src/templates`.

-You don't need to leverage the power of templates.
-You can just create plain HTML files with `*.njk` extension.

-If you don't want a template to be turned into HTML file start it with `_`.
-Typically these are templates used for _include_ or _extend_.

 [Documentation for Nunjucks](https://mozilla.github.io/nunjucks/templating.html).